am-team/cyclone_lariat/README.md

 #### Example: one-to-many

-The first example is when your registration service create new user.
-Also you have two services: mailer - send welcome email, and statistic service.
+The first example is when your _registration_ service creates new user.
+You also have two services:
+_mailer_ - sending a welcome email, and _statistics_ service.

 ```ruby
 create topic(:user_created, fifo: true)